mmikkel/IncognitoField-Craft3/README.md

 ## Configuring Incognito Field

 Create a new field (or convert an existing Plain Text field) as _Incognito Field_.
-Select the rendering mode you want in the _Mode_ setting, optionally override the mode in _Mode Override_ which you can find in the advanced field settings.
+Select the rendering mode you want in the _Mode_ setting to make the field `hidden`, `readonly`, `disabled` or a regular, visible and editable PlainText field.  optionally override the mode in _Mode Override_ which you can find in the advanced field settings.

+### Overriding the rendering mode with Twig logic

+You can use Twig in the `Mode Override` setting field to optionally override the rendering mode. **A good use case example is to have the field render as an editable PlainText field for admin users, but be hidden, read only or disabled for everyone else.**

-### Mode Override examples
+#### Mode Override examples

 Render as an editable PlainText field if the element is **new**: